HaaLeo/digital-manufacturing-platform/README.md

 ### 5. Run the Application

-First go to `angular-app` directory and install the dependencies:
+First, inside the `angular-app` directory install the dependencies:

 ```
 cd ../angular-app